rixx/books.rixx.de/data/reviews/cornelia-funke/igraine-the-brave/index.md

 ---

 Igraine is a very sweet book for kids.
 Igraine wants to be a knight, not a boring wizard like everybody else in her family, and she gets her wish – and has to save her family in the process.
-A bit saccharine in the general direction, possibly, but the execution borders on dry and is just generally sparking joy.
+A bit saccharine in the general tone, possibly, but the execution borders on dry and is just generally sparking joy.